JimmieM/ellah/README.md

 ellah config export ./path/to/export
 ```

-After runnig import you'll be prompted to enter your password in order to decrypt the contents.
+After running import you'll be prompted to enter your password in order to decrypt the contents.

 ```bash
 ellah config import ./path/to/export/config.enc